Skip to main content

 Research Areas

-BTUS Windows and Daylighting, Daylighting Systems:Multi-zone Daylighting + Shading Systems, Daylighting Systems:Optical Light Shelves, Daylighting Systems:Visual Comfort and IEQ, Intelligent Façades:Motorized Shades, Intelligent Façades:Occupant Behavior, Solar Control:Interior Shading, Solar Control:Shade Use Behavior
+BTUS Windows and Daylighting, Daylighting Systems:Multi-zone Daylighting + Shading Systems, Daylighting Systems:Optical Light Shelves, Daylighting Systems:Visual Comfort and IEQ, Intelligent Façades:Motorized Shades, Intelligent Façades:Occupant Behavior, Solar Control:Interior Shading, Solar Control:Shade Use Behavior, Windows and Daylighting

 Related Files